Inverting covariant exterior derivative: Introduction

 for a fixed form $J\in \Lambda^{k+1}(U,V)$, $0 \leq k < n$.
 These results will be presented in the central Section \ref{Section_Inversionformula} of the paper.
 The solution method involves constraints which, when it fails, leads to the conclusion that the solution does not exist.
 However, we can obtain the solution algorithmically, and the structure of the algorithm enables us to find the constraints effectively.
 We also provide a practical way of solving the curvature equation treated as the square of $\dcov$, i.e.,

 where $J\in \Lambda^{k+2}(U,V)$ and $0 \leq k <n-1$.
 It is an algebraic equation.
 However, we propose a solution using the fact that it is the square of a differential operator.
 Moreover, by splitting higher order differential operators into the composition of covariant derivative and its Hodge dual, we can iteratively apply our method to solve more elaborated differential equations called here geometrically-based differential equations.
+We also want to stress-out that the solution $\phi$ will be only continuous with $d\phi$ continuous event for smooth $A$.
+The regularity issues will be also examined.

 Our approach is not the first attempt to geometrically solve the homogenous parallel transport equation.
 To our knowledge, one existing practical and algorithmic way of inverting covariant exterior derivative on vector bundles is Chen's method of iterated integrals \cite{Chen, Chen2, Gugenheim-ChenIntergal}.
 The recent reformulation in the supermanifolds setup is presented in \cite{SuperPoincareLemma, SuperPoincareLemma2}.
 This idea is also used in perturbative Quantum Field Theory \cite{Kreimer-ChenIntergal}, or Yang-Mills theory \cite{PoincareLemmaForConnection}.
 The general idea behind Chen's iterated integrals method is to start from constructing Path Space for a given (super)vector bundle $\pi:V\rightarrow M$ with the connection one-form $\omega \in \Lambda^{1}(M,End(V))$.
 Then the parallel transport operator \cite{SuperPoincareLemma, SuperPoincareLemma2}, $\Phi(t):V_{\gamma(t=0)}\rightarrow V_{\gamma(t)}$, for a path $\gamma:[0;1]\rightarrow M$ is the solution of the following ODE: